-Darin was missing his right hand, his weapons were gone, his clothes were torn, and his face was bloody.
-His pants were ripped and there were teeth marks on his legs, his hand was bleeding out, and he looked half dead.
+Darin was missing his right hand, his weapons were gone, his clothes torn, and his face bloody.
+His pants were ripped and there were teeth marks on his legs, his hand was bleeding out, and the man looked half dead.

 “UUAAAAAAHHHH!!!”
 Darin suddenly screamed out in pain, snapping out of his exhaustion.
-Everyone looked, as a red flame flared up and cauterized the bleeding hand.
+Everyone gasped as a red flame flared up and cauterized the bleeding hand.

 “Wrap his hand up!”
 Lord Varath ordered.

 Without waiting for a second command or looking to see who had cauterized the wound, one of the guards took out a long piece of cloth from a bag he was carrying, and started bandaging the wound.